avwsolutions/DOD-AMS-Workshop/workshop.md

 $ sudo yum -y install logstash
 ```

-At last we can configure the service configuration and start the service.
-Notice it is using systemd
+At last we can configure the service configuration.
+Notice it is not using systemd.

 ```
 sudo systemctl daemon-reload
-sudo systemctl enable logstash.service sudo systemctl start logstash.service
+sudo systemctl enable logstash.service
 ```